FuelLabs/sway-standards/docs/src/src-7-asset-metadata.md

 ## Rationale

-The SRC-7 standard should allow for data-rich assets to interact with one another in a safe manner.
+The SRC-7 standard should allow for stateful data-rich assets to interact with one another in a safe manner.

 ## Backwards Compatibility